lvyitian/BCC/README.md

 # BCC (Brainfuck to JVM bytecode compiler)

 This is a compiler from Brainfuck to JVM bytecode.
-Pull BFCompiler.jar and use the following syntax
+Pull BFCompiler.jar and use the following command:

 ```
 java -jar BFCompiler.jar [target source file] [name of class]
 ```

-This command will generate a class file with the name that you indicated in the above command.
+This command will generate a .class file with the name that you indicated in the above command.
 To run that file, use this:

 ```
 java -noverify [name of class]